 So forgive me for only discovering Baguio’s open secret just recently. 🙂

 Their display chiller is every cake lover’s dream.
-Rows of delectable and yummy looking cakes enticing you to buy them all.
+Rows of delectable and yummy-looking cakes entice you to buy them all.
 But of course, we had to curb our impulsive tendencies.
 We saved just enough room for dessert after that big lunch.

 I’m getting melancholic just writing about it.
 Oh, I’ll surely come back for a whole cake next time.

 The Mango Torte is another story.
 I had mixed feelings about it.
-One cannot help but compare it to Conti’s Mango Bravo except that this one is smaller and the mangoes, a bit sour.
+One cannot help but compare it to Conti’s Mango Bravo except that this one is smaller and the mangoes are a bit sour.
 Maybe because mangoes are no longer in season.
 Another thing was the large ice crystals and frozen part in the lower part of the cake.
-I didn’t ask if this is a frozen cake but I surely didn’t like the texture of the large ice crystals.
+I didn’t ask if this is a frozen cake but I sure didn’t like the texture of the large ice crystals.
 It makes me remember the food that has been thawed then refrozen.
 Still, it was a good cake.
-The meringue layers lending a good crunch to the sweet cream and the sweet-sour mangoes on top.
+The meringue layers lend a good crunch to the sweet cream and the sweet-sour mangoes on top.